cjdelisle/cjdns/README.md

     sudo ./cjdroute < cjdroute.conf > cjdroute.log

-To stop cjdns:
+To stop Cjdns:

     sudo killall cjdroute

 If you are having problems use `killall cjdroute` to return to sanity.
 Use `pgrep cjdroute` or `top` to see if it running.

-**Note:** this starts cjdns as the root user so it can configure your system without concern for permissions.
+**Note:** this starts Cjdns as the root user so it can configure your system without concern for permissions.
 To start cjdns as a non-root user, see [doc/non-root-user.md](doc/non-root-user.md).